 The red light vehicle was sold in "as is condition" with no warranties implied.
 The red light vehicles attracted auto mechanics looking to invest time and money into repairing them.
 The goal was to send it back through under a green light condition for top dollars.

 The excitement on auction day was the real opportunity to buy a vehicle thousands below market value.
-You could bid unchallenged on a vehicle and walk away with one hell of a deal.
+You could bid unchallenged and walk away with one hell of a deal.

 The auction could also go the other way and you could get into bidding war that would leave you with little or no profit margin.
 The auction car used inventory was supplied from many different vendors but was mainly from different leasing and rental car companies.
 When turned in at the end of contract it was shipped to an auction car operation.